apify/apify-docs/sources/platform/schedules.md

 In [Apify Console](https://console.apify.com/schedules), click on the **Schedules** button in the left-side menu, then click the **Create new** button.

-In the **Settings** tab, give your schedule a memorable name, add a description, and choose how often you would like your actor or task to run using the [schedule setup tool](#schedule-setup).
+In the **Settings** tab, give your schedule a memorable name, add a description, and choose how often you would like your Actor or task to run using the [schedule setup tool](#schedule-setup).

 ![New schedule](./images/schedule-settings.png)